 The iconic 231-foot multi-tiered Kaaterskill Falls forms at the head of a gorge on Spruce Creek in Hunter and was the subject for artists and writers for centuries.
 Dating back to the Hudson River School and Thomas Cole, Kaaterskill Falls’ popularity continues to grow today.

 Two trails lead to views of the falls: one upper, and one lower.
-The upper trail leads to a lookout, and a 0.1-mile trail that leads down to the falls.
+The upper trail leads to a lookout, and a 0.1-mile trail that leads down to the waterfalls.
 The 0.6-mile lower trail starts next to the roadside giant, Bastion Falls, and follows the creek up to the base of the falls.

 Directions: From Catskill, at the junction of Main St. and Bridge St., head west on Bridge St. for 0.7 miles.
 At the intersection with Route 9W/ Route 23A, continue straight onto Route 23A and drive 13.2 miles.
 Turn right onto N Lake Rd and proceed 1.8 miles to Laurel House Rd. and drive to the end where a parking area will be on the right.